Real Property & Adverse Possession Law | Terra Caribbean

 "Title" as it relates to land, refers to the legal right or interest in a piece of property.
 This interest can be either freehold (an interest in the property with no stated end) or leasehold (an interest with a stated end known as a "term of years").
 These interests give an owner the right to hold, occupy, and use the land to his or her benefit.

-Adverse possession is a common law rule facilitating an occupier of land (one who does not have legal title) to obtain legal ownership of the land, if he can prove exclusive, continuous and uninterrupted possession for a specific period.
-Specifically, that they have maintained/cultivated/developed the land as if they truly owned it.
+Adverse possession law developed as a common law rule facilitating an occupier of land (one who does not have legal title) to obtain legal ownership of the land, if he can prove exclusive, continuous and uninterrupted possession for a specific period and that they have maintained/cultivated/developed the land as if they truly owned it.
 Under Barbados law, specifically the Land (Title Proceedings) Act 2011-7, this period is 10 years.
-If no action is taken during that time, the legal owner of the land which is being occupied, may lose his right to claim the property back from the person occupying the land.
+If no action is taken during that time, the legal owner of the land which is being occupied, may lose his right to claim the property back from the person occupying the land, and adverse possession law may grant the occupier title to the property.

 Occupants meeting the requirements to claim Adverse Possession requirements, can apply to the court for declaration in respect of ownership of the property, and would ultimately obtain a title deed from the Registrar, which is a sound title similar to a conveyance.
 Squatting, which is a form of adverse possession, has been a topic of great debate here for many years and in 2013, the Barbados Audit Office (BAO) conducted a Special Audit on the “illegal” occupation of Crown Lands during the period April 1, 2003 to March 31, 2013.
 This audit covered areas such as Belmont, Licorish Village; the Belle, My Lord’s Hill, Emmerton Lane, Howell’s + Ivy - all in St. Michael; Six Men’s Tenantry, St. Peter; and Bath Tenantry, St. John.
 While not audited in this exercise, Rock Hall in St. Philip is another well-known squatters location (See audited locations at Fig 1 below).